GraphAlgoX/GraphMM-Master/README.md

 # GMM: Graph-based Vehicular Map Matching by Leveraging Trajectory and Road Correlations

-The repository if the official Pytorch implementation of experiments in the following paper:
+The repository if the official Pytorch implementation of experiments in GMM.

-*Yu Liu†, Qian Ge†, Wei Luo, Qiang Huang‡, Haixu Wang, Xin Li, and Chang Liu.
-GMM: Graph-based Vehicular Map Matching by Leveraging Trajectory and Road Correlations.*

-If you make use of the code/experiment of our work, please cite our paper.